 - Only 13% of organizations have a dedicated quality manager or similar position; in most organizations that do quality monitoring, it’s done by the support center manager or a team lead.

-New Mission of Technical Support2017-05-11 14:16:49The mission of Technical Support has traditionally been stepping in when things go wrong (incident management) or assisting clients when they need something (service requests).
-I started my IT career as a Technical Support Engineer many years ago and still remember the days of the heavy focus on the reactive work and the entire organization, starting with hiring practices all the way to performance KPIs, being built around it.
-Things have shifted quite drastically within the last few years, and it seems the Service Providers are finally waking up as well.
-As I work with organizations to uplift their Technical Support operations I’m always excited to hear the objectives of employee empowerment, internal and external brand advocates development and culture of proactivity and ownership being identified.
-There is no doubt we need to change the way we have been servicing clients for so many years, and it is not an easy task.
+New Mission of Support Services2017-05-11 14:16:49The mission of Support Services has traditionally been stepping in when things go wrong (incident management) or assisting clients when they need something (service requests).
+We all still remember the days of the heavy focus on the reactive work and the entire organization, starting with hiring practices all the way to performance KPIs, being built around it.
+Things have shifted quite drastically within the last couple years, and I'm glad to see Cloud Service Providers (CSPs) realigning as well.
+As I help organizations to design and executive their service strategy, I’m always excited to hear the objectives of employee empowerment, internal and external brand advocacy and culture of proactivity and ownership being prioritized.
+We have been servicing clients for so many years, and it is not an easy task.
 Here are facts shared by Roy Atkinson HDI's senior writer/analyst: • Incident management is the most widely adopted ITSM process • The majority (54 %) of contacts to the support center are for incidents • First Contact Resolution is a top metric • The volume of incidents continues to increase year over year The majority of contacts to the support center are for incidents.
 The fundamental problem is that we are still looking at how good and fast we are at fixing things.
 Unfortunately things still break and at times more then ever.
 I’m not suggesting that nothing should go wrong, and I have no doubt that incidents will continue to happen.
 With that said, however, the primary mission of every Technical Support leader today should be influence expansion and problems being addressed at the root.
 The HDI research published last year, discovered that

 - 73% of support teams are dissatisfied with their current level of involvement with development process.